 Ask Instead – Do live-in caregivers get time off?

 There’s only one way to answer this.
 YES!
-There are strict laws in each state that ensure that caregivers aren’t exploited beyond their contractual agreement. live-in caregivers should be allowed at least 8-10 hours off from their working schedule.
+There are strict laws in each state that ensure that caregivers aren’t exploited beyond their contractual agreement.
+Live-in caregivers normally work 8 to 10 hours per day and 56 hours per week.

 On occasions where you need overtime work, you’ll have to compensate them for the duration of the overtime.